Promoting Literacy and Books for All Children

 SUPPORT READERS & WRITER ROCK!

-PROVIDING FREE NEW BOOKS TO UNDERSERVED CHILDREN THROUGHOUT LOS ANGELES COUNTY
+PROVIDING FREE NEW BOOKS IN CONJUNCTION WITH MULTICULTURAL AUTHOR VISITS TO UNDERSERVED CHILDREN THROUGHOUT LOS ANGELES COUNTY

 We are asking for donations to help grow the outreach of our nonprofit, Readers & Writers Rock!